phlipped/paint_fpga/README.md

 # Current status
-- spi core module basically works (I think) and has tests.
-- motor_enable contains the combinatorial logic to handle a single motor and the associated limit switches and enable line
+- building out the main paint control module, including ...
+ - pulse gen module
+ - array of motor_enable modules
+ - building finite state machine
+ - wrangling with driving the step registers from different clock sources
+  - the solution appears to be to change the clock source for the domain,
+  - but this needs to be tested.
+In particular, I don't want to see spurious steps during the cutover period from one clock source to another.

 ## Up next
-- Perhaps: Make a more advanced SPI module that actually interprets a protocol.
-Though this might require actually having some central logic that the SPI will interact with - e.g. addresses/registers to read/write via SPI.
-- Make the step-count logic unit.
-In particular, the timing and smooth-start parts.
+- Write some tests that set values in various registers then move the module into the DISPENSING state.

 # CHANGE LOG

+## 2019-12-28
+### What just happened

 ## 2019-12-13
 ### What just happened
-- Merg
+- Not sure

 ### What happens next
 - Not sure